mcvnh/Amlich/README.md

 # Amlich

-Amlich is a Solar-Lunar converter, containing a number of lunar and solar festivals in Vietnam by default.
+Amlich is a Solar-Lunar converter, containing 24 solar terms and a number of lunar and solar festivals in Vietnam by default.